-Married filing jointly for tax purposes refers to the filing status in the U.S. for a married couple that is married as of the end of a tax year.
-Married couples can access distinct tax treatment that can be beneficial when filing under married filing jointly status.
+Married filing jointly, for tax purposes, refers to the filing status in the U.S. for a married couple that is married as of the end of a tax year.
+Married couples can access distinct tax treatments that can be beneficial when filing under married filing jointly status.

-Married couples can record each of their respective incomes, benefits, deductions, credits, and exemptions on a single tax return.
-Married filing jointly is highly beneficial if one spouse earns significantly more income than the other, because they may be able to utilize their spouse’s tax benefits, deductions, credits, or exemptions to reduce their tax payable.
+Married couples can record each of their respective incomes, benefits, deductions, credits and exemptions on a single tax return.
+Married filing jointly may be highly beneficial if one spouse earns significantly more income than the other, because they may be able to utilize their spouse’s tax benefits, deductions, credits or exemptions to reduce their tax payable.

-However, if both spouses earn a significant amount of income, the advantages of filing jointly as a married couple are minimized, and it is more advantageous to file separately.
+However, if both spouses earn a significant amount of income, the advantages of filing jointly as a married couple are minimized, and it is may be more advantageous to file separately.

 Married filing jointly allows two married individuals in the U.S. to combine their income tax return into one filing; however, both spouses are equally responsible for the tax return.
 If one of the spouses engages in any form of tax fraud, then both spouses will be equally liable for the penalties incurred, unless one of the spouses can prove that they were not aware of the mistake and did not benefit from it.